Marathons in London

-The famous marathon distance (26.2 miles) is loved but participants and spectators alike.
+The famous marathon distance (26.2 miles) is loved by participants and spectators alike.
 People run marathons for many different reasons, either for a loved one, for a personal goal or for a great cause.
-In fact, the London Marathon has raised over £770 million for charity since it began in 1981, and in 2016, Shannon Foudy, became the one millionth runner to complete it.
+In 2016, Shannon Foudy became the one millionth runner to complete the London Marathon.

 What are the best marathons?

 If you're thinking of running a marathon, London is not only the most popular but also one of the flattest around, so it's a great place to push for a PB.
 But, it is balloted and you can expect stiff competition for places.
 If you do miss out on a place, there are still many other great races right here in London.
 The Richmond Marathon, part of the RunFest, has a comparatively tiny field (around 400 entries) but follows an especially pretty route through Kew Gardens.
 If you need something a little more low key, Hermes Running do the Thames Meander Marathon & Half in spring, summer and winter.